swarali12345/MessMate_backend/README.md

 # 🍽️ MessMate - QR-Based Food Ordering System

-A Full Stack MERN application that allows students to scan QR codes placed on mess tables to browse the menu and place food orders directly from their devices.
+The backend for a Full Stack MERN application that allows students to scan QR codes placed on mess tables to browse the menu and place food orders directly from their devices.

 ---